-

 Funny Cow

-Read more: Funny CowPeake is the eponymous funny cow, a woman with no name, no future, no escape other than in endless repetition of family history, class mentality, gender predicament.
-This is no comedy – not that it isn’t darkly funny, depicting humour not as a relief, but at the centre of the disease.
-A punctured ulcer reeking…
+Read more: Funny CowPeake is the eponymous funny cow, a woman with no escape other than in endless repetition of family history, class mentality, gender predicament.
+This is no comedy — not that it isn’t darkly funny, depicting humour not as a relief, but at the centre of the disease.
+A punctured ulcer reeking of that which it…

 -